 You won’t find any insightful commentary or long videos here, but it’s an excellent place for mindless entertainment.
 It’s easily searchable, and videos are put into many categories (or sections) that help users easily and quickly find anything that suits their mood.

-Drawback: its pros can be its cons.
-9GAG TV is a bit like old school Youtube when Youtube used to be littered with short, funny videos.
+- A bit like old school Youtube when Youtube used to be littered with short, funny videos.

-Still using Youtube?
+Still using YouTube?
 Protect your data with a VPN

 There’s a chance that you might check out these alternatives and decide they’re not for you.
 It’s hard to replace Youtube when it has almost everything you need.
 But if you want to continue using YouTube, and privacy is your genuine concern, try a VPN.
 Try Surfshark VPN for Windows, MacOS, Linux, Chromecast and more (note: to leave entirely no footprints, be sure not to log into your YouTube account).
 And if you want to make an informative VPN choice, check out Surfshark alternatives before choosing us.